Food Assistance

 CalFresh For Students

 Cal Poly’s CalFresh Outreach Team guides students through food resources and the CalFresh application process.
 Services are available fully online.
-Schedule an appointment Mondays–Fridays, 8am–7pm.
+Schedule an appointment Mondays–Fridays, 10am–6pm.
 Learn more at CalFreshCalPoly.org

 EBT Online

 Now you can use your CalFresh EBT card to do your non-perishable grocery shopping online and have items delivered to your door.
-For more information, see the EBT Online Guide for SLO County in English and Spanish.
+For more information, visit the EBT Online Guide.

 How it Works:

-2. At the Farmers’ Market, look for the information booth or market manager who will exchange your CalFresh (EBT) dollars to tokens or vouchers
+2. At the Farmers’ Market, look for the information booth or market manager who will swipe your CalFresh (EBT) card and provide you with an additional $10-$20 in Market Match tokens.

 Market Match Flyer (English & Spanish)

-For a complete list of sites near you, visit the Food Bank’s Online Food Locator: https://www.slofoodbank.org/food-locator/
+The SLO Food Bank and its community partners offer many free, nutritious food options across SLO County.
+For a complete list of food distributions, meals, and pantry sites near you, visit the Food Bank's Online Food Locator.

-See USDA "Meals4Kids" interactive map to find free meals for kids age 0-18 near you.
+See USDA "Meals4Kids" interactive map during the summer months to find free meals for kids age 0-18 near you.

 Women Infants & Children (WIC)

-WIC can help provide healthy foods and resources for women that are pregnant, just had a baby or have children under the age of five.
-Learn more or text SLOWIC to 85511
+WIC can help provide healthy foods and resources for women who are pregnant, just had a baby or have children under the age of five.
+To see if you are eligible for benefits, answer a few questions or text (888) 417-6180.

 Return to the Nutrition Education - CalFresh Healthy Living homepage